twitter-together/action/docs/02-create-twitter-together-workflow.md

 Nearly done!
 Shortly after creating or updating `.github/workflows/twitter-together.yml` in your repository’s default branch, a pull request will be created with further instructions.

-If you like to create tweets including polls, you will have to [apply for access to the Twitter Ads API](03-apply-for-access-to-the-twitter-ads-api.md).

 [back to README.md](../README.md/#setup)